sunildarji811/demo-gha-page/README.md

 # demo-gha-page
-Deom with Github Actions on Pages
+Demo static page with GitHub Actions on Pages